EmiSu9999/EmiBot/README.md

-# tewibot
+# EmiBot

-A Discord bot for waifufriends; the spiritual successor to the lainbot family.
+EmiBot is a fork of Tewibot, a bot for waifufriends; the spiritual successor to the lainbot family.

 ## features